MorphiaOrg/critter/README.md

         <version>${critter.version}</version>
     </dependency>

-*Critter also requires morphia 1.3.2 and 3.6.0 of the mongo-java-driver and is built for Java 8.*
+*Critter also requires Morphia 2.0.0 and is built for Java 11.*

 Gradle users can look [here](gradle/README.md) for details on using critter with gradle.